khellytaguinod/THESISV2/README.md

 # THESISV2

-## Refractored Version of Thesis iMARKET by iACADAMIT
+## Refactored Version of Thesis iMARKET by iACADAMIT